Table of Contents

 Action Step: Extroverts, ambiverts and introverts all have different levels of social energy.
 Figure out if you are an extrovert, introvert or ambivert so you can spend your social energy efficiently.

-People Skill #2: Craft a Memorable Presence
+Crafting a Memorable Presence

 Are you memorable?
 Do you make a strong first impression?
 Do people remember your name after meeting you?
 People with a great presence have an easy time making lasting connections and are extremely good at rapport building.
 Your presence has a direct relationship with your ability to create lasting personal relationships and build a network.
 If you have a strong presence, people gravitate towards you, remember you better and are more likely to work with you.